danielabar/meblog/src/markdown/gatsby-unit-testing.md

 }
 ```

 The other thing that will be different about this test is that the meta tags are not query-able in react testing library.
-Instead, the `Helmet.peek` method is used.
+This is because `react-helmet` renders side effects to the document `<head>` element.
+Instead, the `Helmet.peek` method is used which returns all the markup assigned to Helmet.

 Here are a few example tests for the Home Page and an Article Page.
 It gets quite lengthy verifying all the meta tags so will only include a few to demonstrate the idea.
 See [SEO.spec.js](https://github.com/danielabar/meblog/blob/master/src/components/SEO.spec.js) on my blog project on Github for the complete listing.

 ```js
 // src/components/SEO.spec.js